CodeforSouth/project_guide/README.md

 ---
 # Legacy

-Stolen from Open Austins Docs.
+Reused from Open Austin Docs.
 Code For America used to have a project stage guideline but it seems to be now defunct.
 Currently hunting it down for ideas.

 ### Start an **Experiment**